blackhatethicalhacking/DTK-CName-Checker-by-bheh/README.md

-# DTK - CNAME Checker - Take a list of Subdomain & Check through CNAME if it does not resolve
+# DTK - CNAME Checker - Take a list of Subdomain & Check through CNAME if it does not resolve (Domain Take Over)

 **Checks Subdomains if CNAME Resolves for DTK - The Pure & Fast Programming Way by BHEH with Color :)**